May 8, 2026

 • The Michigan House Election Integrity Committee reported HB 4765, which would require strict proof of citizenship for voting, on party lines.
 The League opposes this legislation.

-• The Senate Civil Rights, Judiciary and Public Safety Committee took testimony on Senate Joint Resolution (SJR) F, which would place on the ballot a repeal of Michigan’s unenforceable constitutional prohibition on same-sex marriage.
+• The Senate Civil Rights, Judiciary and Public Safety Committee took testimony on Senate Joint Resolution F, which would place on the ballot a repeal of Michigan’s unenforceable constitutional prohibition on same-sex marriage.
 The League supports this measure.

 Other Issues Being Monitored